Akshaykumar05/2024/README.md

 ## 27. Php MySql Website
 In this task we have to setup a phpMySql Website (using RHEL, httpd) and configure this with the Git to make commits according to the changes need.

+## 29. Apache Kafka
+A distributed streaming platform, it allows application to send, store & process data in real time.
+#### Benefits
+* Scalability: Handle large amount of data
+* Fault Tolerance: Replication of data
+* High Throughput: Capable of processing millions of messages per seconds.
+* Durability: Reliable storage of messages.

+#### Kafka Broker
+When you run Kafka, you start one or more "broker" processes.
+It is basically the server (or node) in a Kafka cluster.
+ * Stores messages
+ * Handle read/write requests

+#### Kafka Topic
+A Kafka topic is like a "channel" or "category"

+* **Producer**: An application or process that sends events to Kafka topics.
+Producers write data to Kafka.
+* **Consumer**: An application or process that reads events from Kafka topics.
+Consumer subscribe the data.